 The 7.9 earthquake in Nepal, on Saturday, April 25, 2015, has devastated millions of people in the Kathmandu Valley, both in the capital city and in rural villages in over 30 districts surrounding Kathmandu.
-The UN has estimated that millions are in urgent need of humanitarian assistance, and the ongoing impact of this disaster is likely to be much worse in the coming days, particularly with continued after-shocks and ongoing risks of avalanches and landslides.
-We need your support to reach these people; please support our RI Nepal Earthquake Response Fund.
+The UN has estimated that millions are in urgent need of humanitarian assistance, and the ongoing impact of this disaster is likely to be much worse, particularly with continued after-shocks, the approaching monsoon season, and risks of avalanches and landslides.
+We need your support to continue our food and shelter kit distributions; please support our RI Nepal Earthquake Response Fund.

 Over a third of Nepal's population is involved in community forestry or depends on the forests for their livelihoods.
 Despite its ecological abundance, Nepal's forest communities are also some of the poorest, with many living below the national poverty line of US$59 per year.
 Deforestation is contributing to reduced agricultural productivity.
 The recent 10-year war between the government and the Maoists has further exacerbated the poverty situation for these forest communities.